-Make positive phone calls home.
+Make positive phone calls home

-In addition, frequent communications home can also increase student engagement.
+In addition, frequent communications with caregivers can also increase student engagement.
 For instance, Harvard education researchers discovered numerous benefits of educators phoning students’ homes.
 On average, their study found that it increased the odds that students completed their homework by 40 percent, decreased instances in which teachers had to redirect students’ attention to the task at hand by 25 percent, and increased class participation rates by 15 percent.

-Sit and learn with students during observations.
+Learn with students during observations

 Tactics your teachers may not have considered